biovcnet/python/Lesson2/README.md

 In the text editor:

 retype the the variable declaration and the print function below to set the variable using each python method in the *python function* column of **Table I**.
 The print statement remain the same, but must be repeated each time the variable is reset, because y is no longer the same.
+You may do this in any order you like as long as the **last time the variable is set as a string**.
+This is required for the next exercise.

 Let's do one together!